Frequently Asked Questions:

 What boots can I use with Summit Skiboards?

-You can use regular ski boots with Ski Release Bindings we offer and Bomber EliteII bindings.
+You can use regular ski boots with Ski Release Bindings or use your own non-release fixed bindings.
 If you prefer, you can also use any snowboard boots with our Technine Custom Pro Snowboard Bindings and Riser Kit.

 Will skiboards fit soft snowboard boots?

 Yes, snowboard boots can be used in conjunction with the Technine Custom Pro Snowboard Bindings and Summit Riser Kit.
-Any of our skiboards with the 40mmX40mm mounting pattern can be used such as the Summit ZR 88, Summit Ecstatic 99, Easy Rider 79, Carbon Pro 99 and the Bamboo 110 and Carbon Pro 110.
-You can also use them on about any of our skiboards except the EZ95 and Invertigo 118 which do not have inserts.
+Any of our skiboards with the 40mmX40mm mounting pattern can be used such as the Summit ZR 88, Summit Ecstatic 99, Easy Rider 79, Carbon Pro 99 and the Bamboo Pro 110.
+You can also use them on the EZ95 and Invertigo 118.

 Can I put my own snowboard bindings on skiboards?